Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 If they do that, and continue with the sexual act, when they're not really into it, the other person is highly likely to be sensing that they're not into it and It's probably not going to be a very enjoyable experience for both people.
 If it is for one to the one who gave in.
 It's going to have some association with sexuality that both people will pay for it because if we give up our needs for our partner, in any aspect of relationships, everybody pays for it eventually.

-If the people are courageous and skilled, honesty is nonviolent communication supports the person who was reading, but again, start with empathic response to the other person either non verbally just showing by look that we see the other person is reaching out to us sexually.
+If the people are courageous and skilled, honesty is Nonviolent Communication supports the person who was reading, but again, start with empathic response to the other person either non verbally just showing by look that we see the other person is reaching out to us sexually.
 Or might just say words that show that looks like you'd like some real closeness and love on it and the other person say Yeah.

 36:02
 And now comes how to say no, honestly, as we've talked about.
 A person might say, I'm torn right now, I really would like to get into it with you.
 And yet at the moment, I'm not really there.
 I'm kind of caught in this article I'm reading.
 How would it be for you if we get into this in about 20 minutes?
 That would be how to express oneself even in the middle of intimacy, when our needs may not coincide at that moment when the needs are not the problem there.